Fred Waite (politician): First World War

-Following the outbreak of the First World War, Waite volunteered for the New Zealand Expeditionary Force (NZEF) that was being raised for service overseas.
+Following the outbreak of the First World War in the summer of 1914, Waite volunteered for the New Zealand Expeditionary Force (NZEF) that was being raised for service overseas.
 He also undertook to send dispatches from the front for his previous employer, the Otago Witness, but this work proved short-lived when he became a censor as part of his military duties.
 He was posted as a lieutenant in the New Zealand Engineers and sailed with the main body of the NZEF to the Middle East in October 1914.

-Promoted to captain, Waite participated in the Gallipoli Campaign.
+Promoted to captain, Waite participated in the Gallipoli campaign.
 In early May 1915, he restored order amongst personnel of the Otago Infantry Battalion following a failed attack on Turkish positions.
-He was awarded the Distinguished Service Order, the citation reading: "For gallantry and devotion to duty in connection with the operations at the Dardanelles (Mediterranean Expeditionary Force).
-On the night of 2–3 May 1915 during the operations in the neighbourhood of Gape Tepe for gallantry and resource in rallying his men, and leading them forward at critical moments".
+He was awarded the Distinguished Service Order, the citation reading:

 Later in the campaign Waite served as the adjutant of the New Zealand Engineers and was twice mentioned in dispatches.
 Evacuated to England with dysentery, he was repatriated to New Zealand in 1916.
 His service with the NZEF ceased and he returned to the TF in his pre-war rank of major.
 He took up an appointment as Chief Engineer Instructor of the NZEF training camps.

 Shortly before the end of the war, Waite wrote a brief account of New Zealand's contributions to the Gallipoli Campaign.
 Authorities invited him to prepare a more substantial work and this resulted in The New Zealanders at Gallipoli, the first volume in a series of the Official History of New Zealand's Effort in the Great War, published in 1919.
 Two years later it was republished as a revised edition.

 The figure of 8556 New Zealand soldiers who served at Gallipoli given by General Ian Hamilton in his forward to Waite’s demi-official 1919 history was always known to be too low; as Waite himself thought at the time.
 Between 16,000 (perhaps 17,000) served there, as shown in a 2019 study by New Zealand historians John Crawford and Matthew Buck.

 Waite also worked on the production of the three other volumes in the series, which were published around the same time.